THE CURRENT MOVE OF GOD

 After two days he will revive us.
 For myself, I view this as meaning after the two thousand years of the Christian Era, during which time the Church has gone from one place of tearing to another, God shall revive us.
 There shall be a freshness for the true Christians who patiently have borne their cross after the Lord.

-First, the Lord Jesus Christ and His called, chosen, and faithful saints will, along with Him, set up the Kingdom of God on the earth.
+First, both the Lord Jesus Christ and His called, chosen, and faithful saints will set up the Kingdom of God on the earth.
 Christ and His saints will govern the nations of the earth with the iron scepter.
 The iron scepter of Christ is created in the personalities of the victorious saints.
 It is iron righteousness of personality and behavior, the force of the saints that will compel obedience on the people whom they govern.

 During the Kingdom Age, God’s will shall be done on the earth because it has been accomplished in the spirit world.
 Satan is in the Bottomless Pit.
 Antichrist and the False Prophet are in the Lake of Fire.
 The demons are incarcerated in Hell, as I understand it.

-It is my opinion that those who attained to the first resurrection will not only govern the earth with Christ, as members of the Royal Priesthood, but will have access to the heavenly Jerusalem so they may minister to those who reside there and are growing to maturity.
+It is my opinion that those who attained to the first resurrection will not only govern the earth with Christ, as members of the royal priesthood, but also will have access to the heavenly Jerusalem so they may minister to those who reside there and are growing to maturity.

 I believe it is time to acknowledge the Lord.
 He can accomplish more in one minute than we can in a year.
 When will we ever remember that Christ has promised to build His Church!